 The ABI will have blue and red bands, but no green band.
 Thus, it will not be possible to provide a true color image.
-However, as part of the AWG imagery team, a method to accurately estimate the green band from neighboring bands has been developed.
-A look-up table (LUT) approach is used, where the green band is estimated from the blue, red and near-IR bands.
+However, as part of the AWG imagery team, a method to accurately estimate the green band from neighboring bands using look up tables (LUT) has been developed.
+A look-up table approach is used, where the green band is estimated from the blue, red and near-IR bands.
 The green band estimated from the LUT is then combined with the red and blue bands to produce a natural color image.
 This algorithm will be tested using MODIS data to create storm-centered natural color images.
 MODIS contains the green band so actual true color images will also be produced for comparison.
 These products will be distributed as part of the RAMMB/CIRA tropical cyclone real time web page, which is also used to display a number of other experimental tropical cyclone forecast products.
-Further details on the color algorithm are described by Hillger et al. (2011)
+Further details on the color algorithm are described by Hillger et al. (2011).
+Because the natural color product uses MODIS, it cannot demonstrate the high temporal resolution of the ABI.
+A more qualitative color product that uses SEVIRI will also be demonstrated as described in section 3.3.6 to demonstrate a color product with looping capabilities.

-3.3.2 Red-Blue-Green (RGB) air mass product
+3.3.2 Red-Green-Blue (RGB) air mass product

 The air mass product is an RGB composite based upon data from infrared and water vapor channels from Meteosat Second Generation (MSG).
 Originally designed and tuned to monitor the evolution of extratropical cyclones, in particular rapid cyclogenesis, jet streaks and PV (potential vorticity) anomalies by scientists at European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), it is also useful for tropical/subtropical applications as the product highlights differences between dry, tropical and cold air masses.
 This is accomplished by differencing the two water vapor channels (i.e., ch.
-5 at 6.2 um and ch.
-6 at 7.3 um) as depicted in the red colors, where red is associated with dryer air mass conditions locally; by ozone differences by differencing ch.
-8 at 9.7 μm and ch.
-9 at 10.8 μm, where green indicates low ozone & typically thus tropical air masses; and by using ch.
-5 at 6.2 um to indicate gross air mass temperature differences.
+5 at 6.2 $\mu$ m and ch.
+6 at 7.3 $\mu$ m) as depicted in the red colors, where red is associated with dryer air mass conditions locally; by ozone differences by differencing ch.
+8 at 9.7 $\mu$ m and ch.
+9 at 10.8 $\mu$ m, where green indicates low ozone & typically thus tropical air masses; and by using ch.
+5 at 6.2 $\mu$ m to indicate gross air mass temperature differences.
 The air mass product helps discriminate tropical air masses (i.e., moist and lower ozone) that are predominantly green, from subtropical air masses (i.e., dryer) that are depicted as greenish red, and mid-latitude air masses, which typically have more blue colors.
 For tropical applications the RGB product should be helpful in determining and tracking the origin of air parcels as they interact with tropical systems, and improve identification of shallow upperlevel features (cold lows and jets streaks).
 For more information on the interpretation of this product see Kirkman (cited 2010).
 The use of this product in the GOES-R proving ground will provide important feedback concerning how similar products may be tuned for improved use in tropical applications.
+A version of the product was also developed from the GOES sounder.